wunderwuzzi23/blog/content/posts/2020/husky-ai-machine-learning-attack-smart-fuzz.md

 The third attack was quickly implemented using the `np.random.normal` function.

 It took some tweaking and it showed vastly different results depending on how the "base_image" looked like.
-In the end the code probes distributions around a mean from 0-255 in increments of 25.
+I ended up with code that probes distributions around a mean from 0-255 in increments of 25.
 This is in order to stay below the rate limiting as much as possible, and not have to wait for too long to see results.

 ```
 import time